It Could Be Illegal to Throw Away These 8 Things

 Most household electronics contain hundreds of small components—some that contain heavy metals such as lead, mercury, cadmium, beryllium, and more that are toxic to the environment.
-There are various ways to properly dispose of household electronics, including donations, take-backs, mail-backs, e-cycles, e-waste events, drop offs, and even curbside appointments.
-Learn more about what do with your old cell phone and your old computer.
+There are various ways to properly dispose of household electronics, including donations, take-backs, mail-backs, e-cycles, e-waste events, drop-offs, and even curbside appointments.
+Learn more about how to recycle your outdated devices.

 Thermostats & thermometers